Undergraduate Academic Regulations

 Overloads

 The university is committed to insuring that each degree candidate has access to a normal course load before it permits other students to register for a greater than normal number of units.
 A normal course load has been established by each academic department.
-Students should check with their academic advisor, department head, or dean's office for the definition of a normal course load.
+Students should check with their academic advisor or department for the definition of a normal course load.
 Individual colleges may have overload policies that are more restrictive, therefore students should consult with their advisor when considering an overload.
 Students may register for an overload up to 12 units with the approval of their academic advisor if they have demonstrated their ability to successfully complete a normal course load.
 Successful completion of a normal course load is defined as having earned at least a 3.00 (3.50 for students in ECE) cumulative QPA through the preceding semester or at least a 3.00 (3.50 for students in ECE) semester QPA in the current semester (in which case all final grades must be recorded before the student can register for the overloaded class).
 Overloads greater than 12 units or other exceptions must have the approval of the student's associate dean.
 First-year and transfer students are limited to a normal course load in their first semester of attendance.

 Summer Classes

-Per the Associate Deans’ Council, undergraduate students are now limited to registering for 24 units in summer sessions without advisor approval.
+Per the Associate Deans’ Council, undergraduate students are limited to registering for 24 units in summer sessions without advisor approval.
 If the student's advisor wishes to approve additional units after consulting with the student, the advisor can increase the student's course load units.

 Conduct of Classes